Batin Tuna

 Batin Tuna (born January 4, 2003) is a Kosovan-Turkish professional basketball player for Trepça of the Kosovo Superleague, who is of Albanian origin.
 He has represented Turkey from the Under-16 until the Under-20.
-After an agreement from the Turkish Basketball Federation and the Basketball Federation of Kosovo in 2024, he represents the Kosovo.
+After an agreement from the Turkish Basketball Federation and the Basketball Federation of Kosovo in 2024, he represents Kosovo.

 Career

 Trepça (2024–present)

 On July 7, 2024, Tuna signed for Trepça of the Kosovo Superleague and Liga Unike.